akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-appwrite/README.md

 ## Resource Requirements

-- **Recommended**: 16GB Dedicated CPU or Shared Compute instance.
+- **Recommended**: 8GB Dedicated CPU or Shared Compute instance.
 - **Storage**: At least 30GB to accommodate MongoDB journals, file uploads, and Docker image layers.
-- **Network**: A valid domain name (FQDN) is required for Traefik to successfully provision SSL certificates.
+- **Network**: A valid domain name (FQDN) is required for Traefik to successfully provision SSL certificates (This deployment can use the default RDNS address as a valid domain if no domain is specified).